joewil08/csci-374-platformer-2d/README.md

 # 2D Platformer Game - Wizard Adventure

 A 2D platformer built using the Godot game engine.
 This project demonstrates core gameplay mechanics like character movement, enemy interactions, and item collection.
-This project is made for Game Programming (CSCI-374).
+This project was made for Game Programming (CSCI-374).

 ## Features
 - **Classic Platformer Mechanics**: Walking, running, jumping, double-jumping, attacking, and platform-based obstacles.